Image

 Changes in diet and physical activity are crucial for reducing the risk of cardiovascular diseases, obesity, and other related health problems.
 However, it is difficult to get accurate data on a person's actual behaviors, as we tend to overestimate our physical activity and underestimate sedentary behavior.
 Therefore, the researchers are using the advanced doubly labeled water method.
 By analyzing how the body uses energy under normal circumstances, they can determine a person's actual energy expenditure and thereby their need for diet and exercise advice.
 This allows for a much higher degree of personalization, which the researchers believe is key to successful long-term behavior change.

 – The more we can personalize the advice, the better adherence we get.
-Every individual has their own conditions and preferences, which require more personal counseling, says Daniel Arvidsson.
+Every individual has their own conditions and preferences, which require more personal counselling, says Daniel Arvidsson.

 Collaboration to Improve Public Health